resources / blog /

 • Any shipping loss not handled through the official courier

-So, once that 1-year manufacturer warranty expires, the tablet is on its own.
-The manufacturer is pretty much saying “you’re on your own, pal.”
+So, once that manufacturer’s tablet warranty expires, they are pretty much saying “you’re on your own, pal.”

 It can glitch, slow down, overheat, or slip out of your hands on a random Monday.
-And as you already know, repairs today are not cheap.
-That is why so many people choose to extend their coverage.
-It is not about being overly cautious; it is about being prepared for whatever your tablet decides to do next.
+And as you already know, repairs would not be cheap.
+That is exactly why so many people choose to extend their coverage.

 Should you get an extended warranty for your tablet?

-Tablets rarely fail dramatically.
+Normally, tablets tend to fail gradually.
 It usually starts with small things like the screen freezing, the charging port getting loose, or the battery draining faster than it should.

-And if that happens right after the manufacturer's warranty expires?
-Yeah, that timing is way too common, mostly because these issues start showing up after a year of use anyway.
-That is where an extended warranty helps.
-It steps in when the base warranty ends and covers the age-related issues tablets are known for.
+Situations like these is where an extended warranty helps.
+It steps in when the standard warranty ends and covers the age-related issues tablets are known for.

 • Comprehensive coverage for mechanical or electrical breakdowns, including power issues and internal board failures